stuvusIT/ansible_dokuwiki/README.md

 ### Result

-A host on which a dokuwiki is installed and configured for use with ldap user access controll.
+A host on which a dokuwiki is installed and configured for use with ldap user access control.
 Content migration is not part of this.

 ## License